 CHOICE OF LAW, JURISDICTION AND DISPUTE RESOLUTION

 Any clarifications and/or disagreement between the client and CLP should be discussed with the attorney in charge of the assignment or the managing partner.

 CHANGES TO THE TERMS OF ENGAGEMENT

 CLP is at any time entitled to change these terms of engagement with 30 days’ prior written notice, either on a general basis applied to all assignments for the client, or in relation to the specific individual case.

 NEWSLETTERS AND MARKETING MATERIALS

-Last updated January 2018
+Last updated July 2018